 The difficulty of the cryptographic puzzle is determined by the amount of hashrate working on every block.
 The hashrate of any device is the speed at which a miner hashes per second.

-As more miners join the network and the combined hashrate of the Bitcoin network grows, the hashrate will go up.
-And because there are more devices working on the network, a mining device will discover the answer quicker than usual.
+As more miners join the network, the combined Bitcoin hashrate grows.
+And because there are more mining devices working on the network, a mining device will discover the answer faster than usual.

-If the average time for producing blocks decreases the difficulty of the cryptographic puzzle increases, meaning it will take more hashes, more time and more electricity to discover the answer and mine bitcoins.
+This will lead to a shorter average time for block production, and when this happens the difficulty of the cryptographic puzzle increases.
+This guarantees it will take more hashes, more time and more electricity to discover the answer and mine bitcoins.

-Conversely, if miners drop out of the network, which usually happens if the electricity becomes too expensive and mining Bitcoin profitability drops, the difficulty will ease for the next 2016 blocks.
+Conversely, if miners drop out of the network, the difficulty will ease for the next 2016 blocks.
+This usually happens if the electricity becomes too expensive and Bitcoin mining profitability drops.

 This means it will be easier for the Bitcoin mining devices to find the answer, ensuring more profits, and likely faster block production.